United Football League (2024–present): Broadcasting

 In the United States, the television rights for the UFL are held by Fox Sports and ESPN, which held the rights to the USFL and XFL, respectively.
 NBC Sports, which had shared broadcast rights to the USFL with Fox Sports in 2022 and 2023, will not carry UFL games due to an increase in schedule conflicts, stemming from the proposed start date being slightly earlier than 2022 and 2023.
 There had been one year remaining on NBC's contract.
 ESPN will also air a weekly multi-platform post-game show.
 Both ESPN and Fox will carry audio simulcasts of their coverage on their Sirius XM Radio feeds, ESPN Xtra and Fox Sports Radio, respectively.

 Beginning in the 2025 season, the Fox broadcast network will include the UFL as a permanent part of its Friday night schedule.

 Fan culture

-Several of the UFL's teams have developed strong fan cultures with unique traditions, including Birmingham's shirtless "Pyramid of Flesh," DC's beer snakes, and St. Louis's "ka-kaw" battle cry (along with its embrace of the Battlehawks as a mutual rebuke to Stan Kroenke, who relocated the Rams out of the city).
+Several of the UFL's teams past and present have developed fan cultures with unique traditions, including Louisville's "Kings' Court", Memphis's "Yacht Club", Birmingham's shirtless "Pyramid of Flesh", DC's beer snakes, and St. Louis's "ka-kaw" battle cry along with its embrace of the Battlehawks as a mutual rebuke to Stan Kroenke, who returned the NFL's Rams to California.